An Ode to the Odyssey that is Patent

 India is, in the true sense of the phrase, a “rising star” when it comes to innovation growth in the Intellectual Property sector.
-Economic solidification of a country rests on several pillars, of which, policy making is the foundation.
-Developing countries such as ours have come a long way since the ratification of the WIPO Treaty in 1995, which effectuated separate legislations for the regulation of patent, copyright, and trademark, leading to entrepreneurial spurt.
+The economic solidification of a country rests on several pillars, of which, policymaking is the foundation.
+Developing countries such as ours have come a long way since the ratification of the WIPO Treaty in 1995, which effectuated separate legislation for the regulation of patent, copyright, and trademark, leading to an entrepreneurial spurt.
 This achievement through guaranteed strong IP protection and sustained economic advancement has equipped India to rise to the 36th Rank in the US Chambers of Commerce’s Intellectual Property Index (2019).

-Numerous factors play a role in the granting of a patent, which range from strict pre-requisites such as novelty, industrial applicabilityto steep filing and examination fees.
-Moreover, the requirement of a patent agent is crucial for legal compliances.
-Besides the bifurcation between e-filing and physical, fees aredifferent for an individual inventor, a start-up and a company, includingfees deferring based on the number of claims and pages in the specification.
-Costs range easily from Rs.40, 000 - 60,000, going up to one lac in case of a company.
-Request for examination can cost anywhere between Rs.4,000 to Rs.
+Numerous factors play a role in the granting of a patent, which ranges from strict pre-requisites such as novelty, industrial applicability to the steep filing, and examination fees.
+Moreover, the requirement of a patent agent is crucial for legal compliance.
+Besides the bifurcation between e-filing and physical, fees are different for an individual inventor, a start-up, and a company, including fees deferring based on the number of claims and pages in the specification.
+Costs range easily from Rs.40, 000 – 60,000, going up to one lac in case of a company.
+Requests for the examination can cost anywhere from Rs.4,000 to Rs.
 30,000.
-For any patentee it is crucial that the patent is granted as soon as possible and is protected for the longest duration.
+For any patentee, it is crucial that the patent is granted as soon as possible and is protected for the longest duration.
 Renewal costs can increase 3-5 times depending on the year in which the renewal is sought.
 Thereby, making patents one of the most expensive yet sought-after rights.

 U.S. Chamber Releases 2019 International IP Index; “www.uschamber.com”;https://www.uschamber.com/press-release/us-chamber-releases-2019-international-ip-index; accessed on August 12, 2019